There is something downright magical about celebrating Christmas in Europe.

 Plan your itinerary for Christmas in Europe with geography in mind.

 This is important for trips to Europe happening at any time of year, of course, but don’t forget about it during Christmas!

-The smaller of a geographic area you can stick to, the more rewarding your trip will be.
+The smaller the geographic area you can stick to is, the more rewarding your European Christmas adventure will be.